 When purchasing a diamond simulant, consumers don’t have to worry about the environmental and ethical concerns of the blood diamond trade, because the stones are not mined.

-Difference between Cubic Zirconia & Lab Created Diamond Alternatives
+Difference between Cubic Zirconia & Lab Created Diamond Simulants

-The biggest differentiating factors between cubic zirconia and lab created diamond alternatives are their unique color, clarity, durability, and weight.
+The biggest differentiating factors between cubic zirconia and lab created diamond simulants are their unique color, clarity, durability, and weight.

 While cubic zirconia has a wonderful shine, it does not always maintain its color and clarity over time.
 The chemical composition is porous, so the stone is vulnerable to pollution or contaminants in the environment.
 This will cause the stone to cloud and discolor, gradually fading from brilliant whiteness to a muddy yellow or brown.